-The U-Gallery at LAV showcases the work of four remarkable artists: Peter Stevenson, Julia Swartz, Jess Shiner and Ann Benton Yeager
+The U-Gallery at LAV showcases the work of four remarkable artists: Christiane David, Julia Swartz, Jessica Shiner and Ann Benton Yeager

 Ann Benton Yeager, a native of Millersville in Lancaster County, Pennsylvania, carries on a strong artistic lineage as the great-great-niece of renowned American painter Thomas Hart Benton, mentor to Jackson Pollock.
 An abstract and contemporary artist, Ann specializes in acrylic mixed media, cold wax and oil, acrylic pouring, and alcohol inks, while also exploring watercolor.
 She is known for her dynamic textures, often using unconventional materials to bring depth, energy, and visual intrigue to her layered, expressive canvases.